Menopause Wellness

 Perimenopause

-Perimenopause can start anywhere between the mid-thirties to mid-fifties, with the average age being forty-seven years and tends to last between four to eight years, although it can last much longer!
+Perimenopause can begin anywhere between the mid-thirties and mid-fifties, with the average starting age being around forty-seven.
+This phase typically lasts between four to eight years, although it can extend much longer.

-2. Late perimenopause is when this gap between your periods extends to at least sixty days or more.
+Late Perimenopause: At this stage, the gap between your periods may extend to at least sixty days or more.

-Perimenopause ends when you've not had a period for a full year.
-At this point you've reached menopause.
+Perimenopause officially ends when you have not had a period for a full year.
+At that point, you have reached menopause.

 Post-menopause

-You enter the post-menopause stage after you've reached twelve consecutive months without a period (menopause).
+You enter the post-menopause stage after twelve consecutive months without a period.

 Why Menopause Wellness?

-The menopause can impact women's mental and physical health, both during the transition and later on in life and, as it is still very much a taboo topic for many, and we often suffer in silence.
+Menopause can impact women's mental and physical health, both during the transition and later on in life as it is still very much a taboo topic for many, and we often suffer in silence.

 In her book Preparing for the Perimenopause and Menopause, Dr Louise Newson suggests that we redefine it as "what it actually is: a long-term hormone deficiency, which with the right support, treatments and lifestyle changes, can be managed so that the symptoms and, more importantly, women's future health, improves."

-Its the difference between suffering and enduring life at this stage or taking ownership of our bodies and menopause journey; proactively taking charge and doing what we can to make the experience as positive as possible.
+It's the difference between struggling and enduring life or taking ownership of our bodies and menopause journey; proactively taking charge and doing what we can to make this impactful experience in our lives as positive as possible.

 Feeling good